Fender Jaguar Baritone Custom

-The Fender Jaguar Baritone Custom or Jaguar Bass VI Custom is a retro six-string electric bass guitar manufactured in 2005 and 2006.
-It is based on the 1964 Fender Jaguar electric guitar and the 1961 six-string Fender Bass VI electric bass guitar.
+The Fender Jaguar Baritone Custom is a six-string electric bass guitar manufactured by Fender from 2004 to 2006.
+It is based on the 1962 Fender Jaguar electric guitar and the 1961 Fender Bass VI.

-The tuning for The Baritone Custom is set one octave lower than a standard tuned guitar.
-It uses the same bass string set as the Bass VI model, but with a shorter scale length giving the Baritone Custom less string tension.
+The term baritone guitar refers to one tuned B to B, between the tunings of a standard guitar and a bass.
+The tuning for the Baritone Custom is set one octave lower than a standard tuned guitar.
+It uses the same bass string set as the Bass VI model, but with a shorter scale length, giving the Baritone Custom less string tension.
+Despite the Bass VI being called a baritone for most of its production run, the Jaguar Baritone Custom was always designed as a bass.

-The body shape, pickup, and its switching setup are identical to the two pickup Jaguar model.
-Its electrics (not pickups or body shape) are similar to the four-string Jaguar Bass, which was issued in 2006 and is still in production today.
+The body shape, pickup, and switching setup are identical to the two-pickup Jaguar model.
+Its other electrics are similar to the four-string Jaguar Bass, which was issued in 2006 and is still in production today.

 It has a fixed bridge rather than the Fender floating tremolo used on the Bass VI and all other Jaguar models.
-Only the Baritone Custom, its variant, and models of the Fender Jaguar Special HH lack a floating tremolo.
+The Baritone Custom, its variant, and models of the Fender Jaguar Special HH are the only guitars to lack a floating tremolo.
 They all have separate and similar belly-mounted bridges and tailpieces.

-The Jaguar Baritone Custom is a Crafted-In-Japan model.
-The difference is the master has different switches and an unusual internal wiring.
+The Jaguar Baritone Custom is a Crafted-In-Japan model, meaning the master has different switches and an unusual internal wiring.
 It includes a fuzz switch.

-In 2006, Fender USA changed the name of the instrument to Jaguar Bass VI Custom.
-The term baritone guitar refers to one tuned B to B, between the tunings of a standard guitar and a bass.
-Despite the Bass VI called a baritone for most of its production run, The Jaguar Baritone Custom was always designed as a bass.

-At the end of 2006, Fender decided to discontinue the model entirely.
-There have been no intentions to start manufacturing it again.